About ASI

 Participant Screening:

-Our program relies very much upon the integrity of each individual to assess his or her skill level and physical condition accurately.
-It is the responsibility of each participant to be aware of the skills he or she needs.
-If you have any questions, please call and discuss them with us.
-Also, it is very important to fill out the section titled previous related experience on our application form accurately.
+Our program relies very much upon "self-screening"; the integrity of each individual to assess his or her skill level and physical condition accurately.
+It is the responsibility of each participant to be aware of the terrain involved and the skills he or she needs.

 To protect the prepared participants on our more difficult and strenuous programs, ASI Guides reserve the right to deny any unprepared member's participation at the beginning of a trip, or at any time during a course or program.
 If such a decision is made, we cannot offer a refund.